jmclaren7/simpleuvnc/ReadMe.md

+### This project was uploaded only for posterity and is not supported or recomended for use

 # Simple UVNC
 A simple way for the people you support to establish a reverse VNC connection to a VNC viewer in listen mode.